Abortion Information Maryland

 ABORTION PILL COST

-Medication abortion also called the abortion pill, can be taken up to 10 weeks pregnant.
+Medication abortion also called ‘the pill’, can be taken up to 10 weeks pregnant.
 The typical cost for the abortion pill in Maryland is $350-$650 but could be higher per provider.

 SUCTION ABORTION COST

-Suction aspiration, also called suction curettage, or vacuum aspiration abortion, is performed between 5 to 12 weeks of pregnancy.
+Suction aspiration, also called suction curettage, or vacuum aspiration termination, is performed between 5 to 12 weeks of pregnancy.
 The cost in Maryland ranges from $600-$1,000.

 D&E ABORTION COST

 D&E abortion (dilation and evacuation procedure) is performed between 9-20 weeks of pregnancy.
-The typical cost for D&E abortion in Maryland is between $1,500-$2,100 or more.
+The typical cost for D&E termination in Maryland is between $1,500-$2,100 or more.

 Medication abortion (also called the abortion pill) can be taken up to 70 days (10 weeks pregnant) after the start of your last menstrual period.